beckn/local-retail/docs/implementation-guide/1_local-retail.md

 # 1. Implementation Guide

-This document contains the REQUIRED and RECOMMENDED standard functionality that must be implemented by any retail Provider Platform a.k.a BPPs and retail Consumer Platform a.k.a BAPs.
+This document contains the REQUIRED and RECOMMENDED standard functionality that must be implemented by any retail Provider Platform a.k.a Seller app a.k.a BPPs and retail Consumer Platform a.k.a Buyer App a.k.a BAPs.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-## 1.1 Discovery of local retail providers
+## 1.1 Discovery of Retail Catalog

 ### 1.1.1 Recommendations for BPPs
 The following recommendations need to be considered when implementing discovery functionality for a retail BPP

 - REQUIRED.
 The BPP MUST implement the `search` endpoint to receive an `Intent` object sent by BAPs
 - REQUIRED.
 The BPP MUST return a catalog of retail products on the `on_search` callback endpoint specified in the `context.bap_uri` field of the `search` request body.
 - REQUIRED.
-The BPP MUST map its local retail products to the `Item` schema.
+The BPP MUST map its retail catalog to the `Item` schema.
 - REQUIRED.
-Any retail provider related information like name, logo, short description must be mapped to the `Provider.descriptor` schema
+Any retail seller(store) related information like name, logo, short description must be mapped to the `Provider.descriptor` schema
 - REQUIRED.
 Any form that must be filled before receiving a quotation must be mapped to the `XInput` schema
 - REQUIRED.
 If the platform wants to group its products under a specific category, it must map each category to the `Category` schema
 - REQUIRED.
-Any order fulfillment-related information MUST be mapped to the `Fulfillment` schema.
+Any order delivery related information MUST be mapped to the `Fulfillment` schema.
 - REQUIRED.
 If the BPP does not want to respond to a search request, it MUST return a `ack.status` value equal to `NACK`
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a catalog that best matches the intent.
 This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical retail use cases